Lubbock baker honors Día De Los Muertos with food, tradition

-LUBBOCK, Texas– Día De Los Muertos is set to begin on Wednesday, and a Lubbock baker gave EverythingLubbock.com a breakdown of traditional desserts and practices used for the holiday.
+LUBBOCK, Texas — Día De Los Muertos begins on Wednesday, and a Lubbock baker gave EverythingLubbock.com a breakdown of traditional desserts and practices used for the holiday.

-Andrea Arendondo told EverythingLubbock.com on Tuesday Dia De Los Muertos (Day of the Dead) is a holiday used to remember our loved ones who have passed away.
+Andrea Arrendondo said Dia De Los Muertos (Day of the Dead) is a holiday used to remember our loved ones who have passed away.

-MexicanMuseum.org said the Mexican holiday “acknowledges the symbiotic relationship between life and death.”
+MexicanMuseum.org said the holiday “acknowledges the symbiotic relationship between life and death.”

 Arredondo explained families who celebrate Dia De Los Muertos create Ofrendas for their loved ones.